Ratepay Data Privacy Statement

 4.2 In order to carry out this risk analysis, the online merchant transmits your data to Ratepay.
 Depending on the result of the risk analysis, you can use the relevant Ratepay payment method.

-4.3 In the case of payment transactions in connection with the Ratepay installment payment method, we transmit the results of these risk analyses to Wirecard Bank prior to the assignment of the claim.
+4.3 In the case of payment transactions in connection with the Ratepay installment payment method, we transmit the results of these risk analyses to Wirecard Bank prior to the assignment of the claim, if we have assigned the claim in question to Wirecard Bank.
+Please refer to your installment plan for details.

 4.4 When conducting the risk analysis for Ratepay payment methods, Ratepay determines the probability of proper payment (the “analysis result”).
 The analysis result is determined based on our experience in the field of online payments as well as the payment method and a mathematical-statistical evaluation of the following data: